patternfly/patternfly/src/site/pages/guidelines.md

 - A component always touches all four sides of its parent container.
 - The component itself never has widths, floats or margins.
 - The first element in a component should never use top margins and should touch the top of its component.
-- Components should include semantic markup and necessary ARIA tags to implement the [accessibility guidelines](accessibility-guide.md).
+- Components should include semantic markup and necessary ARIA tags to implement the [accessibility guidelines](/accessibility-guide).

-The parent container of a component is prefixed with `-c` (after the patterfly prefix `pf-`), for example: `.pf-c-alert` or `.pf-c-button`.
+The parent container of a component is prefixed with `-c` (after the PatternFly prefix `pf-`), for example: `.pf-c-alert` or `.pf-c-button`.

 ### When to create a new component